 - Keep your dinnertime consistent.
 Or, even eat a little early.
 Our sleep cycle and our eating patterns affect each other.
 Don’t overeat.
 Try to eat more protein instead of carbohydrates.
 (This might seem like good everyday advice but it’s even more important during time changes.)
 Go shop for fish, nuts, and other sources of protein for dinner this week!
 Avoid the pasta.

 - Get more light!
+Go outside and get exposure to morning sunlight on Sunday to help regulate your internal clock.
 Shorter daylight hours affects our mood and energy levels, decreasing serotonin.
 Make time to take a morning or early afternoon walk outside when the Sun is out.
 Try using a light therapy box or an alarm that brightens as you wake up.

 - Take a short nap.
 Some folks may disagree, but if you’re starting to stack up sleepless hours, it’s safer and healthier for your body to give in to a nap than to continue without sleep.
 Make it a short nap to restore lost sleep hours; however, do NOT take a long daytime nap.
 It may help to go outside into the natural sunlight to cue your body and help retrain your inner clock.

-If you have a really tough time twice a year when the clocks change, may we suggest you start planning ahead for the next time change in spring (which can be tougher)?
-About two weeks before springing forward, go to bed and wake up 10 minutes to 15 minutes earlier daily.
+If you have a really tough time twice a year when the clocks change, may we suggest you start planning ahead?
+Gradually adjust sleep and wake times two to three days before the change by shifting bedtime 15 to 20 minutes earlier each night.
 This helps your body make gradual shifts and more slowly adjust.